Bupropion is used to help adults stop smoking. Find out how to take it safely and possible side effects. Bupropion is also called Zyban.

 Note: Bupropion is also used to treat depression.
 Read more about bupropion for depression.

 What are the benefits of bupropion?

-- Take one tablet (150 mg) once a day for three days, then take one tablet twice a day, for at least seven weeks.
+- Take one tablet once a day for three days, then take one tablet two times a day, for at least seven weeks.

-- There should bee at least eight hours between doses.
+- There should be at least eight hours between doses.

 - If you are elderly or have certain liver or kidney diseases, the dose may be different — your doctor will advise you about this.

 - Swallow the tablets whole with a full glass of water.
 Do not crush or chew the tablets because if you do that it releases all the medicine at once and can increase your chance of side effects.